-Championship Wrestling from Florida had decades of glory years that saw some of wrestling’s finest travel through its doors – not to mention amazing talent grown there.
-However, it is its ultimate tragic demise that leaves its mark in history.
+Championship Wrestling from Florida (CWF) had decades of glory years that saw some of wrestling’s finest travel through its doors – not to mention amazing talent grown there.
+Unfortunately, this promotion eventually met its demise, leaving many to wonder what could have been.

 The Wrestling Territories – An Introduction

 Growing up in the days of territorial wrestling was something special for me.
 I was lucky enough to be raised in a wrestling household where the weekends meant all our televised favorites could be seen.

 We lived in the section of Southern Illinois known as "Little Egypt."
 It gained this name because the convergence of the Ohio and Mississippi Rivers was just south and that area was well known as a fertile crescent for growing food and wrestling.

 There were several thriving companies to see live and on the tube in the ’70s and ’80s.
 We had The Wrestling Club out of St. Louis, Intercontinental Championship Wrestling out of Kentucky, Jerry Lawler’s stuff out of Memphis, the AWA through the Chicago "Superstation" WGN, and WCCW on the cable.

 Later on, after the construction of Cape Girardeau, Missouri’s Show-Me Center, and in the fall of 1987, the WWF would routinely run shows out of there as well.
 For me, this was the golden era of the live show.

 The demise of the traditional territory system in wrestling is well documented.
 Much vilified as the man that tolled its death bell, Vince McMahon was only the one that made the territory owners "offers that they couldn’t monetarily refuse."

 Does this make him a bad guy?
 Or was he just a smarter businessman who saw the turning of the tides and had the ability to make moves to ensure he came out on top?